Настраиваем прокси сервер на платформе Docker

 Олександр Л.

-Docker is a suite of products implemented on the "platform as a service" (PaaS) principle, utilizing OS-level virtualization to deliver software in packages called containers, that is, to perform containerization of packages.
-The service offers different payment tiers: free and premium with extended features.
+Docker is a set of products implemented on the principle of "platform as a service" (PaaS), which utilize OS-level virtualization to deliver software in packages called containers, that is, to produce containerized packages.
+The service offers different payment levels: free and premium with extended features.
 This software was released in 2013.
-In other words, Docker is a platform for developing, delivering, and running applications, where you can separate your software from your infrastructure.
-Thus, a built container can be run on various operating systems.
-Additionally, you will be pleased to learn that the Docker platform supports SSL, providing excellent data and network security, especially when testing applications.
-Containerized information includes:
+In other words, Docker is a platform for developing, delivering, and running software, where you can separate your software from your infrastructure.
+Thus, a built container can be run on different operating systems.
+Additionally, you'll be pleased to know that the Docker platform supports SSL, providing excellent levels of information and network security when working with it, particularly during application testing.
+Containerized information contains:

-- The software itself that needs to be run by the developer;
+- The software itself, which needs to be run by the developer;

-- The runtime environment — a virtual machine with the minimal necessary processes;
+- Runtime environment — a virtual machine with a set of minimally necessary processes;

 - Files required for running the software;